zameerlovesmath/web_browser/README.md

 # Usage
+1. Install pyqt5 with `pip install pyqt5`
-1. Download
+2. Download
-2. cd into the folder
+3. cd into the folder
-3. Run `python web_browser_start.py`
+4. Run `python web_browser_start.py`
-4. Select startup page
+5. Select startup page

 # Tips
 Make sure to use the full URL with the http:// or https:// at the begining